jeff-hykin/json_fix/README.md

         return "a built-in object that is natually json-able"
 ```

-# How do I change how someone elses class is jsonified?
+# How do I change how imported classes (numpy array, dataframe, etc) are jsonified?

 There's 2 ways; the aggressive `override_table` or the more collaboration-friendly `fallback_table`.
-Some really powerful stuff can be done safely with the fallback table.
+Note: some really powerful stuff can be done safely with the fallback table!

 ## Override Table

-If a pip module defines a class, you can control how it is json-dumped, even if they defined a `.__json__()` method, by using `json.override_table`.
-- Note!
-The "when" (in when-a-rule-is-added) can be very important.
-Whatever rule was most-recently added will have the highest priority.
-So, even if a pip module uses the override table, you can override their override by doing `import that_module` and THEN adding your rule to the override table.
+**CAUTION!**
-- Note 2!
-The override table is capable of changing how built-in types are dumped, be careful!
+- The override table has such a high priority it will let you change how built in objects are serialized.
+- Even if a class defines a `.__json__()` method, the `json.override_table` will take priority.
+- The order of keys matters a lot.
+The last entry takes the highest priority (this lets us override pip modules even if they try using the override table).

+The override table is a dictionary.
+It has "check functions" as keys, and jsonifiers as values.

 ```python
 import json_fix # import this before the JSON.dumps gets called